dymmond/edgy/docs/migrations/discovery.md

 - [Environment variables](#environment-variables)
 - [Auto-discovery](#auto-discovery)

+If you want a command-by-command map first, check [CLI Commands](../cli/commands.md).

 ## Auto-Discovery

 If you're familiar with frameworks like Django, you might know how `manage.py` serves as a command-line interface for running internal commands.
 While Edgy doesn't work exactly the same way, it does attempt to automatically detect the appropriate application and will raise an error if none is found or if neither an [environment variable](#environment-variables) nor `--app` is provided.